sthadka/fuge/README.md

 * Allows context information for every run.
 Context information can allow debugging the performance difference and it is passed on to the subscribers as is.
+* Control the frequency of how often the experiment is run. e.g. run the experiment 42% of the time.
+This allows us to run the experiment less frequently in cases when the overhead of running multiple versions is large.

 ## Warning